 This Quarry Management Plan (QMP) is one component of the overall Environmental Management Program (EMP) for the Lake Manitoba and Lake St. Martin Permanent Outlet Channels Project (the "Project").
 The purpose of this plan is to outline criteria for site selection and development of quarries with the objective to avoid (to the extent possible), and mitigate potential adverse environmental effects associated with quarry development and aggregate production activities.
+The QMP provides the overall guidance for addressing this Project activity.
+Each specific quarry will require its own development plan and decommissioning plan, as described in this document.

 Various construction materials are required for the Project including rockfill riprap, road building aggregates, concrete aggregates, and other granular or fine-grained materials.
 Estimated quantities, volumes, and identification of potential sources of construction materials are under development as the Project design progresses.
-Several potential bedrock and granular (i.e. sand and gravel) quarry sources exist in the general Project region, which may be used by Project Contractors.
-These include some existing permitted and licensed sources.
+Several potential bedrock and granular (i.e., sand and gravel) quarry sources exist in the general Project region, which may be used by Project Contractors.
+These include some existing permitted and licensed sources, which will be preferentially used, with new sites established only if required.

-In addition to the requirements described within this plan, all Project activities, including quarry site selection, development, and management, will adhere to Project Environmental Requirements (PERs; Table 1], as well as applicable components of the Construction Environmental Management Plan, the Operation Environmental Management Plan, and commitments made in the Project's Environmental Impact Statement (EIS) throughout the life of the Project.
+In addition to the requirements described within this plan, all Project activities, including quarry site selection, development, and management, will adhere to Project Environmental Requirements ([PER]; Table 1], as well as applicable components of the Construction Environmental Management Program (CEMP), the Operation Environmental Management Program (OEMP), and commitments made in the Project's Environmental Impact Statement (EIS) throughout the life of the Project.